 It is estimated that more than 1.5 million workplace properties still contain some form of asbestos.
 Certainly, asbestos is present in many educational establishments, though staff are often unaware of its presence until repairs or renovations occur.

 Exposure to and inhalation of asbestos can lead to serious and terminal related diseases.
 The British Lung Foundation reports that 2,000 people are diagnosed with the asbestos-related disease, mesothelioma, every year in the UK.
-The number of deaths from mesothelioma is expected to peak at 2,450 between 2011 and 2015.

 Warning on use of World War II gas masks